 (The following things should all happen simultaneously).

-Firstly, decide on at least three printers that you think are capable of producing your order also helps to hear if they have a reputation for not delivering late.
-Quite a task if you are new to this so why not let Complete Print help you to source the best printer and manage your order for you for free.
+Firstly, decide on at least three printers that you think are capable of producing your order.
+It can be quite a task if you are new to this so why not let Complete Print help you source the best printer and manage your order for you for free.

 Make your quote request as clear as possible and ensure that you have included everything.
 Have a look at our guide to litho printing paper weight.
 Only specify what you need as the completed item.
 Telling the printer to take 4 sheets of A3 paper and fold them in half is not as clear as stating 8 pages of A4 size.
 The confusion is caused by the fact that your printer will, in all probability, have a completely different way of printing your order before folding it down and trimming it to match the final specs.
 Once you have received your quotation check it carefully to make sure that it is correct as now is the time to make amendments.

 Do they have stock or quick access to stock of everything that your order needs?
-Paper is the obvious one but make sure about all the elements such as ribbon, stickers, fasteners and any other unusual binding or finishing items.
-If you fail to confirm this at the time of ordering you may very well find yourself “locked in” and have your printer delivering late as the order is printed but now has to sit for an extra week or more while waiting for arrival of an element.
+Paper is the obvious one but make sure about all the elements such as ribbon, stickers, fasteners, and any other unusual binding or finishing items.
+If you fail to confirm this at the time of ordering you may very well find yourself “locked in” and have your printer delivering late as the order is printed but now has to sit for an extra week or more while waiting for the arrival of an important item.